Forty Unique and Funny One-Liners For Your Facebook or Twitter Status

 If you aren't the illegitimate love child of the great Tommy Cooper and can't deliver a line "just like that," here are 40 unique status updates that are guaranteed to quickly become non-unique if you like and use them, so get in there quick!
 All written by me from my Twitter account @hell4heather; all happily shared for your use or plain old fashioned amusement.
 In the words of many a Facebook business page, I hope you "Like" them...

-- I know it's sad but I really want to take a slow cruise to China, so I can update my Facebook status with "...is in a real Asian ship."
+- I really want to take a cruise to somewhere like India or China, just so I can update my Facebook status with "...is in a real Asian ship."

 - Important announcement: I've just seen the cows going home.
-We can all stop everything we're doing!
+Now we can all stop doing everything.

 - I saw a therapist about my body confidence issues and she talked about 'the elephant in the room.'
-Is this some reverse psychology?!?
+This reverse psychology thing can be brutal.

 - Being a teen in the '80s has left me with a lot of questions.
 Like I wonder if Cameo ever found out what the word up was?